Priest–penitent privilege: Canada

 The "Wigmore Criteria" are informed by the Canadian Charter of Rights and Freedoms guarantee of freedom of religion (protected under s.2(a)) and the interpretive s.27 ("This Charter shall be interpreted in a manner consistent with the preservation and enhancement of the multicultural heritage of Canadians").

 As a result of s.27, the term religious communications is used in place of the more common term priest–penitent.
 Similarly, analysis should begin from a non-denominational approach.

 Religious freedom strengthens the argument in favour of recognition of the privilege for religious communications.
 However, religious communications are only privileged in particular cases when the Wigmore criteria are satisfied.
 While a formal confession process is not necessary, it can help in determining whether there is an expectation of privacy when evaluating the communication using the "Wigmore Criteria."

 In R. v.
 Gruenke, it was found that the communications were not privileged because there was no expectation of privilege between Ms. Gruenke and her pastor and her religious counsellor.

 In October 1999, it was reported that the Canadian government had opposed a plan to recognize the value of priest–penitient privilege within the bounds of international law.

-England & Wales
+England and Wales

 The status of priest–penitent privilege in English law has not been absolutely determined.